codekunoichi/learning-ruby/Coursera-Ruby-On-Rails-JHU/Readme.md

 $ rails server
 ```

-The server exited with an error to i nstall webpacker. when trying to install webpacker, it complained about yarn.
+The server exited with an error to install webpacker. when trying to install webpacker, it complained about yarn.

-So folloing is
+So following is

 ```
 brew install yarn